SK-SCMLab/Hypothesis-testing_Six-Sigma_Manufacturing-operations_Excel-Sample-size-p-values-and-test-statistics/README.md

 - If the alternative hypothesis tests more than one direction, either less or more, use a 2-tailed probability value from the test, i.e., Mean (A) ≠ Mean (B)
 - If the alternative hypothesis tests are one direction, use a 1-tailed probability value from the test, i.e., Mean (A) > Mean (B)

+---

+## ✴️ Methods of Hypothesis Test conclusions
+Compare a calculated test statistic to a critical value
+- If test statistic > Critical value, reject H₀
+- If test statistic < Critical value, fail to reject H₀

+*Compare p-value to the alpha risk*

+- If p-value < alpha risk, reject H₀
+- If p-value > alpha risk, fail to reject H₀

+---

+## ☢️ Statistical & Practical Significance of Hypothesis test
+### Significant but not Practical:
+Assume that a Steel manufacturing company is comparing two methods of fulfilling customer orders in which the new method is significantly faster than the standard ones by 1 hour, however to justify the cost of changing to the new method, a reduction of 2 hours is required

+### Practical but not Significant:
+Assume that a bank call center is piloting new technology to process payments which has increased transactions by 500 per day.
+Although the new technology has a higher average that will have a practical impact to the business there is no statistically significant difference since p ≥ 0.05